spack/spack-tutorial/tutorial_basics.rst

 .. literalinclude:: outputs/basics/gmake.out
    :language: console

+You will see Spack installed ``gmake``, ``gcc-runtime``, and ``glibc``.
+The ``glibc`` and ``gcc-runtime`` packages are automatically tracked by Spack to manage consistency requirements among compiler runtimes.
+These do not represent separate installs from source, but represent aspects of the compiler Spack used for the install.
+For the rest of this section, we will ignore these components and focus on the rest of the install.

 Spack can install software either from source or from a binary cache.
 Packages in the binary cache are signed with GPG for security.
 For the tutorial we have prepared a binary cache so you